PREPARING YOUR MANUSCRIPT

 - For non-fiction, it is almost always preferable to have chapter titles.
 For fiction, its more usual not to.
 If you do not have chapter titles, skip the Contents page, and make a note to that effect in the Author Stylesheet box.

-- Insert a blank line before headings and subheadings.
+- Please insert a blank line before subheadings.

 - Ensure that the headings within a chapter are consistent and logically ranked.

 - Do not use more than three levels of heading (the chapter title does not count).
 Preferably, do not use more than one.
 Indicate their relative importance by using consistent fonts and/or type sizes for each level of heading and provide an explanatory key on the first page.
 Table headings and figure captions should not have full stops.
 Subheadings are best in bold, and smaller subheadings within a section, in italic.

 - Type in numbered lists, rather than using automated lists.

 - If you want to use other ways of presenting information, such as boxes or tinted panels (tinted by typesetter), mark the first page with the relevant passages.
 Type “zzz” before and after the relevant text.
 Similarly type in “zzz” to mark where you want illustrations to appear, as in: zzz Fig 3.

 The preliminary pages (or “prelims”) are the opening pages of the book and include endorsements, the title page, previous titles, contents page, contributors list, preface, acknowledgements, and foreword.
 You do not have to have all of these, but please always provide a contents page for non-fiction.
 Most importantly, for all books, please provide any previous titles (title and ISBN).
 If you already have a book(s) published with us, leave a note for the designer to update the prelims on your previous title(s) to include the current one.